drona-gyawali/Smart-Investor-Analytics/README.md

 | 4           | Cryptocurrency   | 5675.10           | 8.95           | 2                   | Low        |
 | 5           | Cryptocurrency   | 19170.09          | 14.35          | 7                   | Medium     |

-### 10 Query Questions:
+---

+### 🔧 **Query Analysis**:

-#### Easy:
+#### **Easy Queries**:
 1. **Total Investment per Type**: What is the total investment amount for each type of investment?
 2. **Average ROI by Risk Level**: What is the average ROI percentage for each risk level (Low, Medium, High)?
-3. **Investors with High ROI**: Find all investors who have an ROI percentage greater than 10%.
+3. **Investors with High ROI**: Identify all investors with an ROI percentage greater than 10%.

-#### Medium:
+#### **Medium Queries**:
-4. **Top 5 Investors by Investment Amount**: Identify the top 5 investors who have invested the highest amounts.
+4. **Top 5 Investors by Investment Amount**: Who are the top 5 investors with the highest investment amounts?
-5. **Average Investment by Investment Duration**: What is the average investment amount for each duration of investment (1-9 years)?
+5. **Average Investment by Investment Duration**: What is the average investment amount for each duration (1–9 years)?
-6. **Risk Level Distribution**: How many investors are there in each risk level (Low, Medium, High)?
+6. **Risk Level Distribution**: How many investors belong to each risk level (Low, Medium, High)?
-7. **Investments in Real Estate**: What is the total investment and average ROI for investors who invested in "Real Estate"?
+7. **Investments in Real Estate**: What is the total investment and average ROI for those who invested in "Real Estate"?

-#### Advanced:
+#### **Advanced Queries**:
-8. **Correlation Between ROI and Investment Amount**: Is there any correlation between the amount invested and the ROI percentage?
+8. **Correlation Between ROI and Investment Amount**: Is there any correlation between the investment amount and ROI percentage?
-9. **Top Investors by Risk Level**: For each risk level, find the investor with the highest investment amount.
+9. **Top Investors by Risk Level**: For each risk level, identify the investor with the highest investment amount.
-10. **Return on Investment over Duration**: For each investment duration, calculate the average ROI percentage and analyze trends over time.
+10. **Return on Investment over Duration**: Calculate the average ROI percentage for each investment duration and analyze trends over time.

+---

+### 💡 **Conclusion**:
+Through rigorous analysis and strategic queries, **InvestSmart** transformed a large dataset into a powerful tool for decision-making.
+The insights gained helped refine investment strategies and strengthen client relationships.
+As a result, InvestSmart became a more data-driven advisory firm, well-prepared to navigate the complexities of modern investment management.

+### 🚀 **The Impact**:
+By aligning investment strategies with client goals, InvestSmart improved **client satisfaction** and **retention rates**.
+Embracing data analytics unlocked the potential for smarter, more personalized investment decisions, demonstrating that data-driven strategies lead to **long-term success** in the financial world.